ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Parameters" page.
 This page will contain several new registries, described in the following sections.

-### Query Types Registry {#query-type-reg}
+### Batch Modes Registry {#batch-mode-reg}

-This document requests creation of a new registry for Query Types.
+This document requests creation of a new registry for Batch Modes.
 This registry should contain the following columns:

 [TODO: define how we want to structure this registry when the time comes]